 FAST & FURIOUS 9’s RELEASE DATE

 The next exciting entry into the Fast & Furious franchise was set to premiere on May 22, 2020.
 Due to concerns over the spread of the Coronavirus though, that release has now been cancelled.
-Instead first the movie was been delayed until April 2, 2021.
-Then that too had to change, to accomadate No Time To Die’s delay to April.
-So now Fast 9 will actually be released (we hope) on May 28, 2021
+Instead the movie was been delayed until April 2, 2021.
+Then that too had to change, to accommodate No Time To Die’s delay to April.
+So then Fast 9 was moved to be released on May 28, 2021.
+That date is now out, too.